dmijatovic/github-ci-demo/README.md

 - output-file: do not output changelog.md file
 - git-push: false does not works as expected.
 It will create tag but on the master branch endpoint.

-Triggering breaking change does not work that easily
+Triggering breaking change requires using BREAKING CHANGE: what is the change... text in the footer of commit message (new line required).

 ### [Create release action](softprops/action-gh-release@v1)